-Dr. Louis A. Martin-Vega is the dean of engineering at North Carolina State University in Raleigh, North Carolina.
+Dr. Louis A. Martin-Vega is the Louis Martin-Vega Dean of Engineering at North Carolina State University in Raleigh, North Carolina.
 With more than 10,000 students, 750 faculty and staff members and more than $200M in annual research expenditures, NC State’s College of Engineering is internationally recognized for the excellence of its research, education and outreach programs.
 It also has the distinction of being one of only two colleges of engineering to concurrently lead two National Science Foundation (NSF) Engineering Research Centers (ERC) — the ASSIST Center and FREEDM Systems Center — and is regularly ranked among the “top 10” colleges of engineering nationwide in annual research expenditures.

 His research and teaching interests are in production and manufacturing systems, logistics and distribution, operations management, engineering education and broadening participation.
 His work has been supported by NSF, the National Institute of Standards and Technology, the US Air Force, Harris Semiconductor and Hewlett-Packard, among other sources.

 Martin-Vega was elected as a member of the National Academy of Engineering in 2021.
 He is also a Fellow of the American Association for the Advancement of Sciences (AAAS), the Institute of Industrial and Systems Engineers (IISE) and the Society of Manufacturing Engineers (SME).
 He is also a member of INFORMS, ASEE, Tau Beta Pi, Alpha Pi Mu and Sigma Xi.